malkusch/instana/README.md

-# Build & Run
+# Build and Run

-I chose to use Java-16 language features (records), so you will at least need that plus maven (>=3.0.5) to build it:
+I chose to use Java-16 language features (records), so you will at least need.

+## Get the assignment.jar

+You could either conveniently [download](https://github.com/malkusch/instana/releases/download/master/assignment.jar) or build the file `assignment.jar`.

+### Build

+You need maven >= 3.0.5 to build it:

     $ mvn clean compile assembly:single

 That created the jar file `target/assignment.jar`.

+# Run

 That jar file accepts a path to the CSV file with the graph specification:

-    $ java -jar target/assignment.jar $GRAPH-CSV-FILE
+    $ java -jar assignment.jar $GRAPH-CSV-FILE

 ## Example